YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How is this different from low platelets or blood thinners?

 Liver enzymes and platelet count are different tests.
 ALT and AST point toward liver-cell irritation or injury.
 Platelets are blood cells involved in clot formation.
-A patient can have high liver enzymes with normal platelets, or low platelets with only mild liver enzyme changes.
+Someone can have high liver enzymes with normal platelets, or low platelets with only mild liver enzyme changes.
 Sometimes liver disease can affect both, which is why the full report matters.

 Decision card showing when hair transplant may proceed repeat testing or wait with high liver enzymes